-The Milky way chocolate bar comes from the box of them exhibited on a pedestal, which is marked with the label NO. Only one person is invited to enter the room and interacts with the artwork.
+The Milky way chocolate bar comes from the box of them exhibited on a pedestal that is marked with the label NO. Only one person is invited to enter the room and interacts with the artwork.
 Tricky!
-Alone in a room, with no one watching, the artist made choices to intrude and disrupt the space.
-This led her to the conclusion that maybe the artist doesn’t follow the protocols and she was curious to find why.
+Alone in a room, with no one watching, somebody made choices to intrude and disrupt the space.
+This led Adrijana to the conclusion that maybe the artist that asked for help doesn’t follow the protocols.

-Also it is interesting that chocolate is chocolate and a sculpture of a chocolate is a sculpture but it’s not a chocolate.
+She was also thinking about chocolate that is chocolate and a sculpture of a chocolate is a sculpture but it’s not a chocolate.

 In some languages, like in Adrijana’s language or German being happy and being lucky are expressed in one word.
-In English synonyms for happy as an adjective, characterised by good fortune are: lucky, fortunate and providential.
+In English there are synonyms for happy as an adjective characterised by good fortune: lucky, fortunate and providential.

 Adrijana’s artistic way of thinking, which is in this story also a detective ability, led her to conclusion that the death of the art is connected with the belief in luck.
 Luck is a quality shared by random, unintended or unpredictable events or a luck is the cause of events of chance and hazard.
 Luckiness is also a success attained as a result of chance.

 If there is a belief in good or bad luck, there is a belief in irrational influences on it, and there is a practice based on such a belief – a superstition!

 She couldn’t find out how happy artist was, but she found “Hater Blocker Contact Lenses” on the sink, that have protective charms.
 They resemble nazars (from the Arabic word for sight or seeing) and are used against the ‘evil eye’.
 And evil is in the eyes of The Other.

 Now we are sure that the artist was training her or his mind for happiness or luck and trying to protect herself or himself from the evil.